 Explanation: Actual costs exceeded original planned expenditures because the original plan focused solely on counselor support.
 The actual expenditures include additional costs related to the graduation ceremony, which we felt was essential to honor the support students receive throughout their time at our school and to celebrate their achievement.

 A description of the effectiveness or ineffectiveness of the specific actions to date in making progress toward the goal.

-The metrics ("measuring and reporting results") show in this goal that there is no applicable significant data.
+The metrics show in goal 4 ("measuring and reporting results") that the following were effective/met: